limcrong/trafficmanagement/README.md

 * Duration of high demand
 * Log scale distance

+## Validation
+* Validation done on training dataset.
+Did a 4 fold validation using 14 days of data and testing on next day.

 ## Models Model
 * Xgboost:6 xgboost models trained in rolling window fashion from 14 days
 * Xgboost(backup) 5 xgboost models trained from 4 week rolling windows from 60 days dataset
+* Model hyperparameters were manually adjusted.
+* Tried an ensemble with KNNRegressor and Stacked LSTM but results wasn't so good

 ## Acknowledgments